datajoint/datajoint-elements/DesignPrinciples.md

 # Design Principles

-The following convnetions describe the Python implementation.
+The following conventions describe the Python implementation.
 Matlab conventions are similar and will be described separately.

 ## DataJoint Schemas
 A DataJoint schema is a combination of a Python module and a database schema.
 For convenience, both are typically similarly named.